 Wan's team behind the scenes includes such frequent collaborators as Oscar-nominated director of photography Don Burgess (The Conjuring 2, Forrest Gump), his five-time editor Kirk Morri (The Conjuring films, Furious 7, the Insidious films), and production designer Bill Brzeski (Furious 7).
 They are joined by costume designer Kym Barrett (The Matrix trilogy, The Amazing Spider-Man) and composer Rupert Gregson-Williams (Wonder Woman).

-Defying expectations of basically everyone, and shaking off a lot of dreariness that hindered some of the previous entries in the DC Comics-based cinematic universe, Aquaman is a colorful, absurdly fun adventure that delivers an exciting, bombastic and bright blockbuster flick that does right by the character's comic book roots.
+Defying expectations of basically everyone, and shaking off a lot of the dreariness that hindered some of the previous entries in the DC Comics-based cinematic universe, Aquaman is a colorful, absurdly fun adventure that does right by the character's comic book roots.
 Delivering an unbelievable scope akin to something out of Star Wars or Avatar, Aquaman excels as an inventive, creative visual tour-de-force but does stumble when it comes to certain aspects of film's story and some of the characters.

-Jason Momoa play's the title role, playing the fan-favorite DC Comics hero as a gruffy brawler, and is fantastic in the role.
-The movie is clearly built entirely around him.
-He's certainly having a blast in the role, giving off this cool surfer vibe that, surprisingly, works even when he dons Aquaman's iconic costume (which, amazingly, looks pretty great here).
-Whether he's taking down pirates, fighting the Black Manta, or riding a massive underwater creature, or just having a beer with his Dad, Momoa makes every bit of that work.
+Jason Momoa is clearly having a blast playing the fan-favorite DC Comics hero, portraying the King of the Seas as a gruffy brawler.
+He gives off this cool surfer vibe that, surprisingly, works even when he dons Aquaman's iconic costume (which, amazingly, looks pretty great here).
+Whether he's taking down pirates, fighting Black Manta, or riding a massive underwater creature, or just having a beer with his Dad, Momoa makes every bit of it work.
 He's charming and has a great on-screen presence.
 Unfortunately, his co-star, Amber Heard, doesn't fare as well.
-Playing Princess Mera, at times she appears awkward and even lost (which, given how nuts the film can get, makes sense), and doesn't have the commanding presence the character.
-She's serviceable in the role, but is the cast's weakest link.
+Playing Princess Mera, at times she appears awkward and even lost (which, given how nuts the film can get, makes sense), and doesn't have the commanding presence the character needs.
+She's serviceable in the role, but is possibly the movie's weakest link.

-Patrick Wilson adds a Shakespearean spin to Orm, who is plotting to bring war to the surface, and gleefully chews every bit of scenery.
-And, actually, while he's the film's main antagonist, it would be hard to call him a villain.
+Patrick Wilson adds a Shakespearean spin to Orm and gleefully chews every bit of scenery as he plots war against the surface.
+And while he's the film's main antagonist, it would be hard to actually call him a villain.
 He wants what's best for his people, but just happens to be misguided in his efforts (which actually leads to a neat little moment in the film's climax between he and Aquaman).
-The rest of the cast is really impressive, too, and includes the like of Nicole Kidman, Djimon Hounsou, Willem Dafoe, Dolph Lundgren and Temuera Morrison, among others.
+The rest of the cast is shockingly impressive, and includes the likes of Nicole Kidman, Djimon Hounsou, Willem Dafoe, Dolph Lundgren and Temuera Morrison, among others.
 Even though some of these actors only get a few brief scenes, they definitely leave an impression.
 Yahya Abdul-Mateen II is a stand-out as Black Manta, bringing some real pathos to the role.

 The massive cast is able to absolutely sell Aquaman's overly complicated-but-still-predictable plot.
-We all know the hero is going to win the day, and movie takes us on a mostly crazy adventure to get to that expected climax.
+We all know the hero is going to win the day, and movie takes us on a mostly crazy adventure to get us to that expected climax.
 However, the story takes a little longer than it should to get our characters where they need to be.
-Aquaman adds in a few complications to pad out the respective journeys of both Arthur and Orm, and that starts to wear a little the further along it gets.
-It's a bit of a mess, really, with so much stuff thrown out there that the movie eventually appears to forgot what happened earlier in the story (including a couple major events that just don't seem to matter later on).
-That said, any tedium felt is immediately washed away as we actually get to the film's massive climactic battle, which is a pretty stunning affair.
+Aquaman tosses in a few complications to pad out the respective journeys of both Arthur and Orm, and that starts to wear a little the further along it gets.
+It's a bit of a mess, really, with so much stuff thrown out there that some big events earlier in the film seem to be forgotten by the end.
+That said, any tedium felt is immediately washed away as we actually get to the film's massive (and stunning) climactic battle.

-In general, the visual effects for the most part are so legitimately amazing that it's hard to take your eyes off the screen because it's nearly impossible to predict just what we'll see next.
+In general, the visual effects for the most part are so solid that it's hard to take your eyes off the screen.
+It's nearly impossible to predict just what we'll see next.
 An octopus playing drums?
 You got it, Massive prehistoric animals ripping through the water?
 Yup.
 The terrifying creatures of the Trench?
-Check (there's a legit creepy sequences involving them that really plays up to Wan's horror roots)!
+Check (there's a creepy sequence involving them that really plays up Wan's horror roots)!
 There is always something new to see and it's usually pretty bonkers.
 There are also legitimate moments of awe, especially the deeper we get into the world of Atlantis and the creatures that inhabit the deep.
 However, the effects work isn't perfect across the board.
 There's some iffy de-aging work early in the film, and some CGI costume and hair work (yup) that looks pretty terrible and, in a few instances, unfinished (one example: Orm's golden armor).
-There are a also couple moments where practical effects would've made more sense than CGI (again, some of the costumes, for one), but these moments don't break the film, but it does get a little distracting.
+There are also couple moments where practical effects would've made more sense than CGI (again, some of the costumes, for one), but these moments don't break the film, but it does get a little distracting.
 And really, these moments are minuscule compared to the brilliant and captivating work seen elsewhere in the movie.

 Aquaman works so well because it's a clear celebration of Aquaman and his mythos, and the film so vividly brings all the sea-based hero's world to life (future DC Comics-based live-action movies should definitely take cues from this flick).
 And it's done in a way that feels actually believable, no matter how weird it can occasionally get.
 It's a world one would easily get lost in, as it seems like there's always something new to discover from one minute to the next.
 There is a massive kaiju-sized sea creature that voiced by Julie Andrews.
 Just crazy, right?
 And it's amazing that it all works, even some of the more absurd parts, and that is undoubtedly due to Wan's extremely capable skills.

 Unlike most of the previous live-action DC Comics-based movies from the last few years, Aquaman will definitely appeal to young fans, as well.
 The action is big, and sometimes intense, but it plays out more like a swashbuckling adventure instead of a dark deconstruction of our favorite DC Comics icons.
 Younger viewers will definitely latch on the Aquaman's cool "aqua-bro" characterization here.
-For those waiting for DC Comics' to give us their own MCU-esque big-screen adventure, look no further.
-The movie is colorful, big and fantastic, and tells its story in a way that's both gripping to both younger fans and older ones alike - it's clearly made for both kids and kids at heart.
+For those waiting for DC Comics' to give us their own Marvel Studio-esque big-screen adventure, this could be it.
+The movie is colorful, earnest and full of heart.
+Aquaman tells its story in a way that's both gripping to both younger fans and older ones alike - it's clearly made for both kids and kids at heart.

 As mentioned previously, it's far from a perfect film and under a lesser director, this movie would've been an absolute mess.
 But Wan is able to keep things under control, though just barely at times.
 The script could be tighter and trimmed down, and the tone can be a little inconsistent (a scene earlier in Aquaman which takes place on a sub is decidedly darker than the rest of the movie and seems out of place, despite it being a key scene for one character), the score at times feels ill-fitting and some special effects could've used some more rendering time, but even those missteps are easy to brush away give just how flat-out fun this movie is.

 Overall, Aquaman is an underwater epic that strikes its own unique path in the DC Comics movie landscape, and it's all the more better for it.
 Not only is Aquaman a blast, but it's got plenty of great action, insane visuals and some solid character beats.
-The film doesn't retread what's come before, but instead creates something entirely its own and it mostly succeeds.
+The film doesn't really break any new ground, but it also doesn't retread what's come before.
+It's safe, but also offers up enough variety, neat visuals and a few novel concepts that it feels relatively fresh.
 While the movie's plot may be a little too over-stuffed, and some of the performances might not really fit the material, there's an undeniable whimsy that makes the movie a joy to watch.
-It's such a rewarding experience that it'll probably leave you clamoring for more.
-It's such an unique superhero movie that, when you boil it down, is pretty damn fun.
+It's a rewarding experience and a fun spin on the typical big-screen super hero adventure.
 Recommended.